iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

             exclude:
             - <block-device-name> # Enter the device name to exclude it.
     ```
-    If the deployment mode is `hybrid`, you should see an example like:
+    If the deployment mode is `hybrid`, refer to the following example:

     ```yaml
     spec: